Ten steps from the idea to a PCB

 8. Design process: route components

-After placing all elements on the board, everything has to get connected as the next phase.
+After placing all elements on the board, everything has to get connected as step two of the design.
 In the routing process, the state-of-the-art strategy is trial-and-error based on a selected routing strategy.
 Sometimes it is even not possible to do a complete routing with a certain placing specification.
 Then, the engineer needs to redo parts and try again.
 The primary goal here is to prevent shorts as the copper, of which the routes are finally made of, is conductive.
 CELUS can do this completely automatically.

 PCB design (see picture of the schematics in phase 4)